magneticio/vampkubistdocs/NOTIFICATIONS.md

 ### Configuring global notification filters

-Lastly it Vamp Kubist also supports specifying global notification filters for all executors or polciies of a certain type.
+Lastly, Vamp Kubist also supports specifying global notification filters for all executors or policies of a certain type.
 This is currently only doable by changing the values in Kubist application.conf, but it will soon be possible to achieve the same result through the API.
 Below you can find a configuration example.